Student Records and Transcripts

 The categories and criteria for academic merit and good standing follow:

-Students who maintain a Grade Point Average (GPA) of 3.7 or higher while enrolled in twenty-four (24) or more credits of study in two consecutive terms and not less than twelve (12) credits in any one term shall be entered on the Dean’s List.
+Students who maintain a Grade Point Average (GPA) of 3.7 or higher while enrolled in 24 or more credits of study in two consecutive terms and no less than 12 credits in any one term shall be entered on the Dean’s List.
 A notation will be made on the student’s transcript and the dean will send a letter.

-Students who have an Academic Standing GPA of 3.30-3.69 while enrolled in twenty-four (24) or more credits of study in two consecutive terms and not less than twelve (12) credits during a term shall be deemed to have attained First Class Standing.
+Students who have an Academic Standing GPA of 3.30–3.69 while enrolled in 24 or more credits of study in two consecutive terms and no less than 12 credits during a term shall be deemed to have attained First Class Standing.
 A notation will be made on the student’s transcript.

 Students who have an Academic Standing GPA of 2.0 or higher shall be in Good Standing.
 No transcript notation will be made.